This article is part two in a two-part webinar series. Part one, “Making Webinars Work for You,” is available here.

-Webinars are generally scheduled for one hour, so it’s also critical to get an accurate gauge on the length of the presentation during your practice session.
+Webinars are generally scheduled for one hour, so it’s also critical to receive an accurate gauge on the length of the presentation during your practice session.

 On the day of your webinar, the panelists should plan to log into the webinar 30 minutes prior to the actual presentation.
 This prep time allows all presenters an opportunity to ask any last-minute questions, perform sound checks, and insure that their work space is quiet and their computers are working properly for the upcoming presentation.

-The moderator will open your event by welcoming your audience, providing an overview of the webinar and introducing the speakers.
-During the actual presentation, it’s likely that questions will asked by the audience.
+The moderator will open your event by welcoming your audience.
+He or she will provide an overview of the subject matter and introduce and the speakers.
+During the actual presentation, it’s likely that questions will be asked by the audience.
 These questions are typically delivered by text via a question-and-answer window.
-We generally recommend that your panelists work in a split screen, with the webinar presentation covering the left two-thirds.
+We generally recommend that your panelists work in a split screen, with the webinar presentation covering the left two-thirds of the monitor.
 The right third of the screen is reserved for your internal chat sessions and the question-and-answer windows.

-It’s been our experience that saving the questions for the session at the conclusion of the webinar works well.
-Your moderator will be managing the audience member questions so that he or she can articulate them to your subject matter experts during the session.
+It’s been our experience that saving questions after the conclusion of the presentation works well.
+Your moderator will manage the audience member questions so that he or she can articulate them to your subject matter experts following the presentation.
 The average question-and-answer session runs about 10 minutes.
-We also recommend that you have three or four “seed” questions prepared in advance to kick off the questin-and-answer session.
-This often helps to initiate audience questions and allows your subject matter experts to reiterate the key points of the presentation.
+We also recommend that you have three or four “seed” questions prepared in advance to kick off the question-and-answer session.
+This often helps to initiate audience questions and allows your subject matter experts to reiterate the presentation’s key points.

-Finally, the moderator will close the webinar by providing phone numbers, email addresses or URLs.
+Finally, the moderator will close the webinar by providing phone numbers, email addresses, calls to action and/or URLs.
 The moderator will also thank the audience for their participation and the speakers for their expertise.

 That’s a Wrap

 In our experience, approximately half of those who register for your webinar will attend the actual event.
-However, some of those who did not attend the “live” event will listen to the MP4 file if you make one available.
-Once the webinar file has been posted, you can send a link to the file to all who registered for the event.
+However, some of those who did not attend the “live” event will watch the video recording of the webinar if you make one available.
+Once the webinar recording has been posted, you can email a link to the video to all who registered for the event.

 Webinars are an excellent resource for educating customers and prospects on your products, services or company direction.
 They can be effective in highlighting your organization’s leadership position in a given field or topic and perform admirably as a lead-generation tactic.